adel-hadadi/gotisan/README.md

 ``` bash
 gotisan init
 ```
-this command will create a `.gotisan` folder in your root direcoty that contain template files. if you using git in your project, gotisan will add .gotisan folder in .gitignore file.
+this command will create a `.gotisan` folder in your root directory that contain template files. if you're using git in your project, gotisan will add .gotisan folder in .gitignore file.

 #### Make Handler